leopolanco/React-App-05/README.md

 That link can be used to access that page in the mobile application.

-If the application is not installed the page to download it will be shown.
+If the application is not installed it will be shown a page in the web to download it.